Icenium/icenium-cli/docs/man_pages/project/creation/cloud.md

 ### Attributes

 `<Command>` is a related command that extends the `cloud` command.
-You can run the following related commands:
+You can run the following related commands.
 * `export` - Exports a selected project from the cloud and initializes it for development in the Telerik AppBuilder CLI.
 You must run this command in a directory that does not contain a project.

 <% if(isHtml) { %>